ahjd-sigma/AsgAI/README.md

 | `removeGoals(mob, identifier)` | Remove goals by identifier |
 | `clearAllGoals(mob)` | Remove all goals from a mob |
 | `getNMSMob(bukkitMob)` | Get NMS mob instance |

-## Contributing

-We welcome contributions!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-For support, please:
-- Open an issue on GitHub
-- Join our Discord server
-- Check the wiki for additional documentation

----

-**Happy coding! 🚀**